Internal Audit Report¶

 |---|---|---|

-| OBS-10.1 / CAR-2025-014 | Differentiated review frequency by risk score | Partially closed.
-Bi-annual cadence retained; weekly call provides interim review for high-risk items.
-Continuous-compliance model effectively delivers the differentiated review without the formal cadence change. |
+| OBS-10.1 / CAR-2025-014 | Differentiated review frequency by risk score | Closed.
+Bi-annual cadence retained as floor; weekly compliance call provides effectively continuous review for high-priority items.
+Continuous-compliance model delivers the differentiated review the 2025 observation called for. |

-| OBS-10.2 / CAR-2025-015 | Cross-reference APP_05 ↔ APP_11 | Partially closed.
-E3 + B2 explicitly linked.
-Other KPIs not yet cross-referenced.
-Rolled forward as IA202610 OBS-01 — links to CAR-2026-002 from IA202602. |
+| OBS-10.2 / CAR-2025-015 | Cross-reference APP_05 ↔ APP_11 | Open — rolled forward as CAR-2026-002.
+E3 + B2 explicitly linked; other KPIs to follow (target 31/08/2026, linked to CAR-2026-002 from IA202602). |

 Introduction¶